A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and

-The KOHO Mastercard Prepaid Card is the best prepaid credit card in Canada.
+The KOHO Mastercard Prepaid Card is a top prepaid credit card in Canada.
 It also offers a free virtual Mastercard to make payments online or add to your digital wallet.

 This card is unique because users earn cash back on most purchases and up to 5% cash back at select merchants.

 The KOHO Prepaid Mastercard is more than just a virtual credit card.

 With your account, you also benefit from the following:

-- Low foreign currency transactions fees (1.5% instead of the standard 2.5%)
+- Low foreign currency transaction fees (1.5% instead of the standard 2.5%)